HealthCatalyst/healthcareai-py/CONTRIBUTING.rst

-How to set up your dev environment
+How to set up your dev environment (Windows-specific)
 -------------------

 Set up Git